YaswanthPalivela/Personal-Finance-Tracker/README.md

 Monthly Budgets and Progress Tracking
 Recurring Transactions Support
 Push Notifications for Budgeting Reminders
-📦 Deployment
-You can deploy this project to any of the following platforms:

-Vercel (Recommended for Next.js apps)
-Netlify
-Ensure your MONGODB_URI is set as an environment variable on your hosting platform.

 🤝 Contributing
 Contributions are welcome!
 Feel free to: